-The PDF writer uses the Render architecture to export report documents to PDF.
+The PDF Writer uses the Render architecture to export report documents to PDF.
+The PDF Writer supports only TrueType fonts.

 Using the new PDF Writer in e.Report Designer Professional

 To use the new PDF Writer in e.Report Designer Professional, use File→Save As→PDF while viewing a report.